Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Related Work

-The application of social network analysis to software projects has provided important insights into how the structure and temporal patterns of collaboration influence project outcomes. \citet{zoller2020topology} highlight connections between GitHub collaboration networks and project success, showing how network topology affects the resilience and adaptability of projects.
-In particular, their work shows that the hierarchical group structure of collaboration networks influences long-term sustainability and productivity of Open Source communities.
-Studying co-editing networks extracted from software repositories, \citet{scholtes2016aristotle} studied the interplay between the densification of collaboration structures and developer productivity.
-Mapping the social structure of Free and Open Source Software Communities, \citet{Crowston_Howison_2005} studied interactions in bug fixing processes.
-They find that the centralization of communication is an important characteristic that distinguishes projects, where larger communities tend to have more decentralized communication patterns.
+Social network analysis has revealed how collaboration structure influences project outcomes in OSS. \cite{zoller2020topology} show that the hierarchical group structure of collaboration networks influences long-term sustainability of Open Source communities, while \cite{scholtes2016aristotle} studied the interplay between the densification of co-editing networks and developer productivity. \cite{Crowston_Howison_2005} find that the centralization of communication distinguishes projects, with larger communities tending toward more decentralized patterns.

-The temporal dimension of collaboration networks has gained increasing attention in software engineering research. \cite{gote2019git2net} developed a method to mine time-stamped co-editing networks from Git repositories, which is a foundation for temporal network analysis in OSS communities.
-A follow-up work further showed that the co-editing structure influences the timing of commits, where developers are faster to edit their own code compared to code by other developers \cite{gote2022big}.
-Considering temporal patterns of commit behavior, \citet{ma2014dynamics} reveal a power law distribution of file- and project-level inter-commit times, which is an indication of collective dynamics.
-Similarly, \cite{sornette2014much} find a heavy-tail distribution of developer commit contributions, arguing that it is indicative of a collective dynamical process.
-Studies of temporal activity patterns reveal that contribution patterns are strong predictors of sustained engagement \cite{xiao2023early}.
-This finding suggests that responsive behavior early in a developer's participation may influence long-term commitment.
-To understand collaboration dynamics in large software projects, the timing of interactions may thus be as important as their content.
+The temporal dimension of these networks has gained increasing attention. \cite{gote2019git2net} developed a method to mine time-stamped co-editing networks from Git repositories, with follow-up work showing that co-editing structure influences the timing of commits~\cite{gote2022big}. \cite{ma2014dynamics} reveal power law distributions of inter-commit times, and \cite{sornette2014much} find heavy-tailed developer contributions, both indicative of collective dynamics.
+Early contribution patterns are also strong predictors of sustained engagement~\cite{xiao2023early}, suggesting that the timing of interactions may be as important as their content.